runtimeverification/llvm-backend/docs/binary-kore.md

 schema), then the constructor symbol (as described above).
 These are followed by the byte `04`, and a variable-length arity for the pattern.

+Pattern variables encode their sort argument, followed by the byte `09`, then a variable as described below.

+### Variables

+KORE variables are encoded as the byte `0D`, followed by a string representing the variable name.

 ## Manipulating Binary Terms

 This binary format is designed for easy composition through concatenation.
 To do